 Furthermore, the symptoms of agoraphobia can vary between mild to extremely severe.

 People with agoraphobia usually start to avoid the situation that they fear, thus making both the symptoms and the anxiety much worse.
 Avoidance behaviour is common to most anxiety disorders.

 The good news is that phobias respond very well, and very quickly, to treatment.
 Furthermore, the most effective treatment is exposure therapy, also known as gradual desensitisation.

 Cognitive behavioral therapy (cbt) works on the premise that it is our interpretation of the situation that leads to the feelings and behaviors that cause distress.
-These thoughts, or interpretations, have become distorted in phobias.
+Such thoughts, or interpretations, become distorted in phobias.

-Cognitive-behavioral-therapy aims to change the negative thoughts surrounding the object of phobia and consequently, the associated feeling and symptom of anxiety will also change.
+Cognitive-behavioral-therapy aims to change the negative thoughts surrounding the object of phobia.
+As a consequence the associated feeling and symptom of anxiety will also change.

 Once a person feels better when faced with the phobia, the avoidance behaviour and symptom of anxiety will lessen.